Are you ready for a screened smart speaker from Facebook? Facebook keeps adding content and feature so now’s the time to buy.

 The built-in Amazon Alexa functionality means that you can use the device to do everything you can with an Echo speaker, like set kitchen timers and control smart home compatible devices.

 Facebook partnered with Spotify Premium, Pandora, and iHeartRadio streaming audio services and Facebook Watch, Food Network, and Newsy video providers for customers to use with the Portal and Portal+.
-CNN and other sources are on the way, Facebook says.
+CNN and ABC News are now ready to give you the news, Facebook says.

 The devices don’t monitor or keep the contents of video calls, which are encrypted to ensure security.

 Clearly cognizant of ongoing privacy concerns, Facebook says its built-in features intended to assure users that they are in charge.

 You can disable the camera and microphone with a single tap.
 There is a camera lens cover that prevents you from receiving calls or notifications, and you can protect usage of the devices with four- to 12-digit passcodes.
 You can only change a Portal’s passcode by using your Facebook password.

 Additionally, the devices don’t monitor or keep the contents of video calls, which are encrypted to ensure security.
 The A.I. technology in Portal cameras and mics doesn’t use facial recognition or try to identify callers.
 Rather, Portals use 2D Pose, which is Facebook’s “…open source technology that can distinguish a body shape from a chair or couch, for example,” a Facebook spokeswoman told Digital Trends in an e-mail.